Are you struggling with split nights?

 Low sleep pressure.

 Sleep pressure, or sleep/wake homeostasis as it’s officially called in the science world, is one of the two systems in our body that regulates sleep.
+It’s actually a chemical – called adenosine – that builds up in our brain while we’re awake.

 If a little one goes to bed and their sleep pressure is not high enough, they might fall asleep okay, but then at some point in the night, they can have a ‘split night’ and be wide awake for an extended period.
 This happens because they don’t have enough sleep pressure in their system to continue sleeping, so they’re wake and are wide awake for an extended period, until their sleep pressure builds up to a high enough level for them to need more sleep.